Opentrons/opentrons/CONTRIBUTING.md

 - GNU Make - we use [Makefiles][] to manage our builds

 - cURL - used to push development updates to robots
 - On Linux, you will need libsystemd and headers.
-On Ubuntu, install `systemd-dev` and `python3-dev` before running `make setup`.
+On Ubuntu, install `libsystemd-dev` and `python3-dev` before running `make setup`.

 Once you're set up, clone the repository and install all project dependencies: